Narrow absorption lines from intervening material in supernovae. IV. Type Ia supernovae: Na I D line strength relating to external material and intrinsic properties: Analysis and Results

 We use Gaussian Mixture Models \citep[GMM,][]{Mclachlan00} that model the data through a probabilistic combination of Gaussians representing each subpopulation (see App.~\ref{ap:clust} for details).
 In this clustering algorithm, the number of clusters is predetermined by the user.
 We use local environmental variables (SFR$^L$ and $t_{\mathrm{age}}^L$) and SN properties ($s$, $R_V$ and $v_{max}$) as input features to the GMM.
 Since we aim to study the differences in EW for various clusters, we omit in the clustering any narrow line information as well as any intrinsic property directly related to dust, such as colour (e.g., $\mathcal{C}$, $EBV$, $BV_{60}$).
 Additional variables were also tested with similar results.
 However, as we increase the number of input features, the amount of SNe with available properties diminishes.
 These five properties result in 106 SNe~Ia.
 The GMM algorithm provides the probability of each SN belonging to each cluster, and the largest probability provides the cluster membership.
 Additionally, we consider the uncertainties in the input parameters by doing a Monte Carlo that shifts the variables according to their covariance matrix and recalculates the probability of belonging to each cluster at each iteration.
 The final probability is the median of all simulations.

 We first fix the number of clusters to two and find results similar to the previous section: environmental properties drive the separation between a young and an old component of SNe~Ia, while SN properties play a very minor role in this separation.
 When using three clusters, the intrinsic properties emerge: there is one group of old SNe~Ia, whereas the young group is now subdivided into two subpopulations, one with preferentially low $R_V$ and high $v_{max}$ and another with higher $R_V$ and lower $v_{max}$ (see Fig.~\ref{fig:3cluster}).
 Differences in other input features are less evident.
 Using four groups results roughly in the same clusters, plus a very small additional group of a few outlier members.
 We therefore stop at three clusters.
-The Akaike information criterion, which penalises additional parameters with an increasing number of clusters, confirms the three-member clustering.
+The Akaike information criterion \citep[AIC, e.g.][]{AIC}, which calculates the fit quality penalising additional parameters from an increasing number of clusters, confirms the three-member clustering.

-Tab.~\ref{tab:3clust} shows the median properties of all three groups that we dub "old", "young-receding and "young-approaching" for reasons that will become clear later\footnote{The old population fully corresponds with the division of Sect.~\ref{sec:2pops}, i.e. they all have $\log$ sSFR$<11.3$, whereas the two young channels have over 60\% of their environments with $\log$ sSFR$>11.3$.}.
+Tab.~\ref{tab:3clust} shows the median properties of all three groups that we dub "old", "young-NV and "young-HV", names that refer to the age and the ejecta velocity of the clusters\footnote{The old population fully corresponds with the division of Sect.~\ref{sec:2pops}, i.e. they all have $\log$ sSFR$<11.3$, whereas the two young channels have over 60\% of their environments with $\log$ sSFR$>11.3$.}.
 Besides the input parameters used for clustering, we also show the median of other SN properties, as well as the narrow line EW and velocities.
 To augment the sample, we also perform an imputation of missing data: SNe with four out of the five input parameters are imputed, and the new set is used to obtain a membership class.
 The extended imputed sample consists of 192 objects, and the statistics for this sample are also shown in Tab.~\ref{tab:3clustIMP}.
 The imputation is used only for labelling into a given cluster, but the statistics come from real measured data (see App.~\ref{ap:clust} for details).